muratcakmak/glass-news/GLASS_ARTWORK.md

 Look for:
 ```
-Generating AI artwork for hn-12345: Create a minimalist...
+Generating Glass artwork for hn-12345: Create a minimalist...
 ```

 ## Future Enhancements